-- We will send you an email acknowledgement within 5 working days of receiving your application. - Each application is checked against the eligibility and commissioning criteria.
-We may contact you to ask for more information to help us to understand your project. - Each application will be considered by an assessment panel and senior officers who take the final decision. - Once all the decisions have been made, we will send out emails informing applicants of the application outcome.
-If your project is commissioned, you will be sent an offer letter and a grant schedule with the conditions of grant aid (COGA); this may include specific conditions relating to your application or project. - You will need to confirm that you accept the grant offer and conditions.
-Once the COGA has been co-signed by the grant co-ordinator and any additional conditions have been met, your first payment can be released, and you will be able to start your project.
+- Stage two applicants will be invited to further discuss their proposed programme with the Aston & Newtown Arts Development Programme steering group - Each stage two application will be considered by an assessment panel and senior officers who take the final decision. - Once the final decision has been made, we will send out emails informing stage two applicants of their application outcome.
+If your programme is commissioned, you will be sent an offer letter and a grant schedule with the conditions of grant aid (COGA); this may include specific conditions relating to your application or programme.

+You will need to confirm that you accept the grant offer and conditions.
+Once the COGA has been co-signed by the grant co-ordinator and any additional conditions have been met, your first payment can be released, and you will be able to start your programme.